CaptSolo/image-archive-viewer/README.md

 # Image Archive Viewer

-A simple image archive (ZIP) viewer.
-Open a ZIP file containing images and browse them in a fullscreen mode, with a keyboard- and mouse-friendly user interface.
+A simple image archive viewer for ZIP and CBZ files.
+Open archive files containing images and browse them in a fullscreen mode with a keyboard- and mouse-friendly user interface.

 This archive viewer is built in Python and uses Qt for its user interface.

+It can be used for viewing comic books, photo collections, or any image archives.

 ## Features

-- View images from ZIP archives (PNG, JPG)
+- View images from ZIP and CBZ archives (PNG, JPG)
 - Fullscreen view
 - Mouse and keyboard navigation
 - Zoom and pan with mouse or keyboard

-To see help in the application press "H".
+To see help in the application press "H" at any time.

+## Supported Formats

+### Archive Formats

+- **CBZ files** (`.cbz`) - Comic Book ZIP files
+- **ZIP files** (`.zip`) - ZIP archives

+### Image Formats

+- PNG (`.png`)
+- JPEG (`.jpg`, `.jpeg`)

 ## Installation